TiagoRibeiro25/Only-Foods-BE/README.md

   <h3 align="center">Only Foods - Back End</h3>

   <p align="center">
-    This is the back end of the Only Foods project, a web application that allows users to share thoughts and recipes, create and join groups, and chat with each other about food.
+    This is the back end of the Only Foods project, a web application that allows users to share thoughts, recipes, and chat with each other about food.
     <br />
     <a href="https://github.com/TiagoRibeiro25/Only-Foods-BE"><strong>Explore the docs »</strong></a>
     <br />